UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 and the same proportions exist in the testing data.

 Let's use the `train_test_split` function to create the training and testing sets.
-We will specify that `train_size=0.75` so that 75% of our original data set ends up in the training set.
+We first need to import the function from the `sklearn` package.
+Then we will specify that `train_size=0.75` so that 75% of our original data set ends up in the training set.
 We will also set the `stratify` argument to the categorical label variable (here, `cancer['Class']`) to ensure that the training and testing subsets contain the right proportions of each category of observation.